-The Company also owns 100% of the mining rights at the La Rosita (9,970 ha) gold and silver prospect at the Deseado Massif - Santa Cruz Province, República Argentina and also holds a 100% owned portfolio of selected early stage prospects which includes approximately 50,000 hectares distributed within the Provinces of Santa Cruz (18,000 ha), Chubut (23,000 ha) and Rio Negro (9,000 ha) in Argentina.
+The Company also owns 100% of the mining rights at the La Rosita (9,970 ha) gold and silver prospect at the Deseado Massif - Santa Cruz Province, República Argentina and also holds a 100% owned portfolio of selected early stage prospects which includes approximately 39,790 hectares distributed within the Provinces of Santa Cruz (7,790 ha), Chubut (23,000 ha) and Rio Negro (9,000 ha) in Argentina.

 Although the Minsud's technical team believes that the areas controlled by the Company in Chubut and Rio Negro are highly prospective, management is now evaluating the current framework for exploring and doing business in these provinces in order to make a decision regarding the retention and plans for future exploration of these properties.
+See "Recent Argentine regulations and important developments", sections iv) and v).

-BUSINESS DEVELOPMENTS DURING THE YEAR ENDED DECEMBER 31, 2014
+BUSINESS DEVELOPMENTS DURING THE THREE MONTH PERIOD ENDED MARCH 31, 2015